Dave: Hey! I’ve found a cool fan theory about Frozen!

 Dave: What do you mean?

 Nobody can use Elsa’s powers except her.
 Their form and extent are controlled by her emotions and her will.
-The healing power of the flower is controlled by the song, before and after Rapunzel was born.
+The healing magic of the flower is controlled by the song, both before and after Rapunzel was born.
 If she wants to use her magic, she has to sing.
 In fact, anyone who knows the song can use her power, so long as they have her close by.

 She is only a vessel for the power, whereas Elsa is the wielder of hers.
 If they both got powers from the flower, both would require that same activator.